Vermont 50 Mountain Bike Race

 2.1 The event will provide Official Aid Stations in addition to Crew Access Stations.
 Aid is allowed for both runners and bikes at these designated Aid Stations ONLY.
 Aid Stations for Bikers with Crew access (displaying Official Race Parking Permits) are: Skunk Hollow, Greenall’s and Johnson’s.
 Designated parking areas of Crew Access Stations are considered acceptable areas for participants to receive aid.

 No crew access is allowed anywhere on the course except at these designated crew stations.
 The 50 mile committee asks in order to protect our community relationships that all support vehicles for runners and bikers stay off the course and that includes all public roads except the designated routes to the designated crew stations.

 2.1.1 Vehicles parked and not displaying official race parking permits on course or at designated aid stations are subject to being towed at the owner’s expense.

-2.2 Handler, crew, family members or friends must be in a vehicle displaying the Official Race Parking Permit or the vehicle will not be allowed at the designated Official Access/Aid Station.
+2.2 Crew, family members or friends must be in a vehicle displaying the Official Race Parking Permit or the vehicle will not be allowed at the designated Official Access/Aid Station.

 2.2.1 Persons in a race designated “crew” vehicle (displaying an official race parking permit) shall obey all directions/instructions given by race parking volunteers, aid stations volunteers, race officials and law enforcement officers.

-2.3 No handler, crew, family member or friend shall aid or have contact of any kind anywhere on the race course except at the designated handler/crew access/aid stations.
+2.3 No crew, family member or friend shall aid or have contact of any kind anywhere on the race course except at the designated crew access aid stations.
 Failure to comply shall result in disqualification.